 Wide ranging expertise

 Students value the experience and knowledge of staff, bringing different perspectives and industry insight to teaching in a highly professional and creative environment.
-Our students benefit from active links with the on-site Centre for Fine Print Research (3 teaching staff are members), leaders in 3D and 2.5D print research, bringing opportunities for placements, collaborative projects and exhibitions.
+Our students benefit from active links with the on-site Centre for Fine Print Research (one of the teaching staff is a member), leaders in 3D and 2.5D print research, bringing opportunities for placements, collaborative projects and exhibitions.

 You will have access to cutting-edge facilities and technical expertise in fabrication, fashion, textiles, print and photography, in addition to regular guest speakers and live projects, bringing you up-to-date with the latest techniques and developments.